Do I need an ICD?

 Driving

 Driving may be dangerous if you have an S-ICD and a history of VT or VF.
 Arrhythmia and shocks can cause fainting, which is dangerous for you, passengers, motorists, and other pedestrians.
-Your doctor may recommend that you not drive for your first 6 months with an S-ICD if it was implanted because of a previous cardiac arrest or ventricular arrhythmia.
+Your doctor might recommend that you not drive for your first six months with an S-ICD if it was implanted because of a previous cardiac arrest or ventricular arrhythmia.
 If you have no shocks during these six months, you may be able to drive again.
-If you do have a shock, regardless of whether you faint or not, tell your doctor and follow their recommendations.
-Most of the time, you will be discouraged from driving until you have been shock-free for another 6 months.
-Usually, if you have an ICD of any kind, you can not get a commercial driver's license.
+If you have a shock, whether you faint or not, tell your doctor and follow their recommendations.
+Most of the time, you will be discouraged from driving until you have been shock-free for another six months.
+Usually, if you have an ICD, you can not get a commercial driver's license.

 Problems with ICDs due to electrical interference are rare, but you should still take precautions.